 Electricity consists of electrons flowing through a conductor, such as an electrical wire.
 Electricity is measured as an electric current.
 The electric current (I) is measured in Amps (A).
 Electrical pressure, the strength of the current or voltage (V) is what makes the current flow.
 Watts are the electrical power released.
 The most basic units of electricity are Voltage (V), Watts (W), and Amps (A).

 It is important to understand the terms and how they affect your household.
-Some of the benefits could be protecting yourself and your home from electrical fire, evaluating or lowering monthly energy bills and the basic understanding of what is going on inside your walls to power your home.
+Some of the benefits could be protecting yourself and your home from an electrical fire, evaluating or lowering monthly energy bills, and the basic understanding of what is going on inside your walls to power your home.